Agent configuration reference

 In order to avoid the first requests to fail (because the ruleset would not be loaded in time), you can use this configuration directive to set a list of project keys to load at agent startup time.

-This optional section allows to run the agent as a reverse proxy instead of simply running it as a server.
+This optional section allows to run the agent as a reverse proxy instead of only running it as a server.
 If this section is missing in the configuration file, the agent will simply not run as a reverse proxy.

 The proxies